-1. On the hills/mountains – the chances of finding a 100% shelter are quite limited.
+The chances of finding a 100% shelter are quite limited.
 However, there are several situations where you can reduce considerably the possibility of being struck by lightning.

 First, you need to get off the top of the hill or from exposed areas.
 Lightning can hit from miles away and you can be hit long before you hear them.
 If you’re on the mountain and see that the storm is coming, you have to get off fast in the lowest valley near you.

 But if the storm still caught you on the mountain, and you have no way of getting down, avoid sitting on the edges of the hills and stay in the middle, it is better.
 Besides, try to avoid flat areas.
 The reason is that lightning strikes the highest points, and if you want to avoid lightning in a flat space, unfortunately, you’ll be the highest point.
 Search for a little platform with another platform near you with 5-10 times higher than yours.